 - Confidentiality and Ethics

-- Guide the ITD in ensuring patient confidentiality and high ethical standards are maintained in all aspects of patient care.
+- Uphold patient confidentiality and maintain high ethical standards in all aspects of patient care, respecting privacy and dignity always.

 - Professional Development